KTDownes/CryoET/Crick Reconstruction Pipeline.md

 ```
 This will output mdoc files called test_mdocs.
 Move these to a directory called mdocs.

+If you want to manually edit your tilts you can use the following script...

 In this directory create the following python file - clean_mdoc.py.
 In this directory create an excel file with three columns containing the mdoc file name, the first good tilt number and the last good tilt number. clean_mdoc.py will remove the tilts outside of this range for you.